EverledgerIO/js-toolchain/README.md

 ## To do

+- **CSS Compilation**
 	- Update `postcss-import` to latest version. @see https://github.com/webpack/webpack/issues/2411#issuecomment-247132992
 	- LESS compilation, native SASS compilation & W3C CSS compilation modes via PostCSS (if needed)
+- **Frontend build system**
 	- Break up CSS loader behaviours into smaller composable elements
 	- Remove environment variables from `postcss-config.js` and `devserver.js` in favour of conversion to composable functions
 	- Attempt keeping all Webpack loader modules within this repo and passing them to the parent project using `require.resolve()`
+- **Backend build system**
+	- Add development script to reboot after a code change
+	- Ensure sourcemapping works correctly with debugging